 Instant Pot recipes can be used in the Foodi with no alterations.

 We have the answer to that!!
-Use these instructions to make a pressure cooker frozen roast, or this one if it is defrosted.
+Below are instructions on how to make a frozen roast in a Ninja Foodi, or this one if it is defrosted.
 Then you’ll be set either way so dinner will be done in no time at all.

 Pot Roast in Ninja Foodi